vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 Yes.
 The patch is available through the standard update mechanisms for VMware vSphere and VMware Cloud Foundation.
 Consult the product documentation for the version of the product you use.

+For ESX, the updates are published to the online depot and are available through vSphere Lifecycle Manager.
+If the new versions do not appear, run a depot sync in vCenter rather than waiting for the scheduled one.

 ### 31. Are there any known issues with this patch?

 Yes.
-Some updates cause a “back in time” upgrade restriction.
+Some updates cause a “back-in-time” upgrade restriction.
 See question 38.

 ### 32. Does this impact VMware vSphere 6.5 or 6.7?

 Presume that it does.
 Broadcom does not evaluate products past their End of General Support dates as part of security advisories, and downlevel versions that the VMSA does not list should be assumed to be affected.
+Broadcom strongly encourages customers running downlevel versions to upgrade to VCF 9.1.

 ### 33. Does this impact VMware vSphere 7.0?

 Yes.
 VMware vSphere 7 reached End of General Support on October 2, 2025.
 If your organization has an extended support contract, please use those processes to request patches for these issues on vSphere 7.

-### 34. Do I have to update to vSphere 8 Update 3 to receive this patch on vSphere 8?
+### 34. Do I have to update to vSphere 8 Update 3 to receive this patch on vSphere 8 or VCF 5.x?

 Not necessarily.
 VMware vSphere 8 Update 3 is the best version of vSphere 8 and new security updates are built atop it.
 We strongly urge customers to apply that version, or upgrade to VVF/VCF 9.1.

+VMware Cloud Foundation 5.x customers apply these updates using the asynchronous patching process described in [KB 88287](https://knowledge.broadcom.com/external/article?legacyId=88287).

 Updates for vSphere 8 Update 2 will be available in the future for customers who require them.

 ### 35. There was a commitment made to provide critical patches for perpetual-license vSphere customers.
 How do I download those patches?

 On April 15, 2024, Broadcom announced via blog post that all customers, including those with expired support contracts, will have access to all patches for Critical Severity Security Alerts for supported versions of VMware vSphere.
 This policy can be found in [KB 314603](https://knowledge.broadcom.com/external/article?articleNumber=314603).
+Patches that qualify are released at a later date.

-These patches are located on support.broadcom.com.
+When available, these patches are located on support.broadcom.com.
 You will need to create an account, which can be done in a few minutes and at no cost.

 1. Log in and choose "VMware Cloud Foundation" from the drop-down menu near the top right.
 2. Choose "My Downloads" from the menu on the left.